An up-to-date list of publications can be found here

 Publication Highlights

-Opto-seq reveals input-specific immediate early gene induction in ventral tegmental area cell types (preprint)
+Opto-seq reveals input-specific immediate early gene induction in ventral tegmental area cell types (Neuron)

 The ventral tegmental area, home to many dopamine neurons, receives synaptic input from many brain regions.
 Here we combined optogenetics with snRNAseq to identify specific populations of VTA neurons activated by stimulation of specific inputs.
 We also found differential expression of immediate early genes (IEGs) in different cell types and were able to correlate the expression of specific ion channel genes with IEG activation in dopamine neurons.